 Fast Track Process rules

-New gTLD process: String Similarity Check (Module 2)
+New gTLD process: String Similarity Check (Module 2 Applicant Guidebook)

-New gTLD process: Objection Procedures (Module 3)
+New gTLD process: Objection Procedures (Module 3 Applicant Guidebook)

+IDN ccTLD overall Policy rules

 Fast Track Process

 String confusion exists where a string so nearly resembles another visually that it is likely to deceive or cause confusion.
 For the likelihood of confusion to exist, it must be probable, not merely possible that confusion will arise in the mind of the average, reasonable Internet user.
 Mere association, in the sense that the string brings another string to mind, is insufficient to find a likelihood of confusion.